2023 Football Preview: Mullins Auctioneers carves path with new coach

 People are also reading…

-Lowery said it’s going to be long season and all players will be needed to contribute.
+Lowery said it’s going to be long season and all players will be needed to contribute production.

 “The biggest thing is trying to let them understand the progression is learning how to tackle,” he said.
 “We’re spending a whole lot of time on the fundamentals with that.”